developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Transaction ID

-This Managed Configuration allows an EMM to specify a Transaction ID that identifies a collection of configurations that can be performed by submitting a collection of Managed Configurations in a Bundle to OemConfig for processing on a Zebra Android device.
+Allows an EMM to specify a Transaction ID that identifies a collection of configurations that can be performed by submitting a collection of Managed Configurations in a Bundle to OemConfig for processing on a Zebra Android device.

 OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
 * OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.